timescale/docs/timescaledb/how-to-guides/backup-and-restore/pg-dump-and-restore.md

 <procedure>

 ### Restoring an entire database from backup
-1. In `pgsql`, create a new database to restore to, and connect to it:
+1. In `psql`, create a new database to restore to, and connect to it:
     ```sql
     CREATE DATABASE exampledb;
     \c exampledb